opsilonn/efrei-m1-otter-quiz/README.md

 ## Getting Started
-The programmation is fully completed, but we have a small requirement : downloading the dependences.
+The programmation is fully completed, but we have a small requirement : downloading the dependencies.
 Don't worry !
 We've got you covered.